justb4/alpumapa.xyz/docs/src/apps/everydoor.md

 <figcaption>EveryDoor: Bottom Menu</figcaption>
 </figure>

+Once you start mapping the "Download Button" will point upward.
+This means there are data changes you can directly upload to OSM.
+NB: you need to do this explicitly, it does not happen by itself (like with StreetComplete).

 ### Screen 1 - Facilities - Micromapping Mode

 For example, street furniture, trees, etc. Use the `+` button to add items at the location of the black marker.
+Shift the screen to move the black marker in place.

 <figure markdown>
 ![EveryDoor: Micromapping Screen](../assets/images/everydoor-micromapping-screen.png){ data-title="EveryDoor: Micromapping Screen" data-description="EveryDoor: Micromapping Screen" }